 We first started with straight line backing.

 “First put the truck in reverse.
 Take the foot off the clutch, both feet on the floor and let the truck backup on its own.
 Turn your head side to side and look for any drift on both mirrors.
-If you see it drift to one side, turn the steering wheel to the same side – turn the wheel to the problem – hold for 3-5 seconds and return the wheel to center.
+If you see it drift to one side, turn the steering wheel to the same side, hold for 3-5 seconds and return the wheel to center.
 Remember go easy on her.”

 “Shit this is so simple, I can do this in my sleep,” Todd mocked.
 He grew up in a family of truckers and have been driving the farm grain truck since he was 8.
 Learned how to detach a Fifth Wheel before he learned how to ride a bike with training wheels off.